StungEye-RRC/Just-The-Docs-Template/README.md

 We are a team of 5 people
 ### Santiago
-- The role of version control in software development
+- The role of version control in software development✅
 - Git Fundamentals
   - Configure Git
   - Initializing a Repo